php-dev-br/laravel-doc-pt-br/homestead.md

 including your local development environment.
-[Laravel Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, or any other server software on your local machine.
+[Laravel Homestead](https://github.com/laravel/homestead) is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine.

 [Vagrant](https://www.vagrantup.com) provides a simple, elegant way to manage